Wortexz/XWorm-2025/README.md

 Let's begin...

-XWorm is a commodity malware that is advertised for sale on underground forums and comes with a wide range of features that allows it to siphon sensitive information from infected hosts.
+XWorm is a commodity malware sold on underground forums, offering a wide array of features for stealing sensitive information from infected systems.

-In addition, XWorm is versatile as it can carry out DDoS (distributed denial of service) attacks, ransomware operations, clipper functions, spread via USB, and deploy additional malware.
+Additionally, XWorm is highly versatile, enabling it to conduct DDoS attacks, execute ransomware operations, perform clipper functions, propagate through USB devices, and deliver additional malware.

-XWorm is capable of dropping several malicious payloads at various points on the system, adding or changing registry entries, and executing commands.
+It can drop multiple malicious payloads at different system locations, modify or create registry entries, and execute commands.

 # Quick malware analysis
 So, we spotted in Lithuania very unique Xworm malware sample which is only detected by 3/69 AV engines.